-For a little over two years now, my right wrist has been really messed up.
-And instead of getting better, it’s getting worse. it’s gone from being an annoying source of intermittent pain, to an overwhelming source of constant pain.
-I have an appointment to see a wrist surgeon coming up in April, so hopefully things will start to get better soon.
+For a little over two years, my right wrist has been really messed up and instead of getting better, it’s getting worse.
+It has gone from being an annoying source of intermittent pain, to an overwhelming source of constant pain.
+I have an appointment to see a wrist surgeon next month, so hopefully things will start to get better soon.

-At first, I only experienced severe pain when overusing my wrist, but I was still able to play bass without pain, work on charts just fine, cook, etc..
-But now, playing the bass is impossible.
-I can’t even lift my bass with my right hand, but then if I do try to play, my wrist and fingers get super painful right away and I can only push it for about 30 seconds before I want to die.
+At first, I only experienced severe pain when overusing my wrist, but I was still able to play bass without pain, work on charts just fine, cook, etc. But now, playing the bass is impossible.
+I can’t even lift my bass with my right hand and whenever I do try to play, my wrist and fingers get super painful right away and I can only push it for about 30 seconds before I want to die.
 Ouch!
-Using a pepper mill (and/or sea salt mill) is also way too painful, so Michelle has quickly learned how to become an even better sous-chef, predicting my next move before I even make it…
+Even using a pepper mill is way too painful, so my wife Michelle has quickly learned to become an even better sous-chef, predicting my next move in the kitchen before I even make it…

-And then about a month ago, I tried working on some charts.
-Since I’m able to type just fine on my MacBook Pro, I wasn’t expecting any pain using my ultra-slim Xkey mobile keyboard since the depth of the keys is about the same.
-But when I went to play a simple four-note chord, I quickly learned just how much pain my wrist is capable of producing.
+About a month ago, I tried working on some charts.
+Since I’m able to type just fine on my MacBook Pro, I wasn’t expecting any pain using my ultra-slim Xkey mobile keyboard because the depth of the keys is about the same, but when I went to play a simple four-note chord, I quickly learned just how much pain my wrist is capable of producing.
 It was excruciating!
-(I think it may have to do with having to press more than one key at once?
-Not sure.)
 So all of a sudden, working on charts was out of the question too.

 As a result, I decided to take an indefinite break from selling charts online and made the extremely difficult decision to take DanielMenjivar.com offline.
-And ever since then, I’ve been getting a lot of emails from people asking what happened to the free charts…
+Ever since then, I’ve been getting a lot of emails from people asking what happened to the free charts…

 I had heard many times before that you should never give your time and/or services away for free, ever.
-But I went ahead and put these free samples on my website anyways, hoping that it would pay off in the end.
-And it did.
-While there definitely were a lot of freeloaders just looking for free sheet music who would never be willing to pay for it, I also got a lot of quality customers out of it, and then a ton of repeat business after that.
-Of course the majority of the downloads were from these so-called “freeloaders” but all I was hoping for was for 1% of the downloads to turn into a sale.
+But I went ahead and put these free samples on my website anyways, hoping that it would pay off in the end, and it did.
+While there were certainly a lot of freeloaders just looking for free sheet music who would never be willing to pay for it, I also got a lot of quality customers out of it and a ton of repeat business.
+Of course, the majority of the downloads were from these so-called “freeloaders” but all I was hoping for was for 1% of the downloads to turn into a sale.
 Just 1%.
-I’m not completely sure what conversion rate I ended up with in the end, (and I’m feeling too lazy to check), but whatever it was, it was enough to keep me busy with a steady stream of work.
+I’m not completely sure what conversion rate I ended up with in the end, but whatever it was, it was enough to keep me busy with a steady stream of work.
 So from my perspective, the free samples were working.

-A couple people had suggested that with the amount of traffic I was getting, I should at least put a donate button up on the site, but I never did because I wanted it to be clear that what I wanted was more business.
-I wanted people to order more charts from me, not just donate a couple bucks and never hear from them again.
+Some people had suggested to me that with the amount of traffic I was getting, I should at least put up a donate button on the site.
+I never did because I wanted it to be very clear that what I wanted was for people to order more charts from me, not just to donate a couple bucks and never hear from them again.

-There is a small possibility that I might offer some free samples again in the future when my health improves and should I decide to get back into the business of offering my transcription and arrangement services online.
+There is a possibility that I might go back to offering my transcription and arrangement services online when my health improves.
 I’m not certain.
-So if you want to be notified if/when I do, the best way would be to subscribe to email updates here.
-That way, you’ll be the first to know.
+So if you want to be notified if/when I do, the best way would be to subscribe to my email newsletter.
+That way, you’ll be one of the first to know.